 IFRS 16 "Leases" ("IFRS 16") will replace IAS 17 "Leases".
-The new standard will require the recognition of assets and liabilities for most leases being on the Statement of Financial Position of the lessee.
-IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with earlier adoption permitted.
-The extent of the impact of adoption of IFRS 16 has not yet been determined.
+The new standard will require the recognition of assets and liabilities for most leases on the Statement of Financial Position of the lessee.
+IFRS 16 is effective for annual periods beginning on or after

+January 1, 2019, with earlier adoption permitted.
+The Company is in the process of evaluating the new standard and identifying all of its leases.
+The extent of the impact of adopting IFRS 16 has not yet been determined.